Children’s rights and entitlements

 - The designated person, the suitably trained deputy and the designated officer ensure they have relevant links with statutory and voluntary organisations with regard to safeguarding.

-- The designated person (and the person who deputises for them) understands LSCB safeguarding procedures, attends relevant LSCB training at least every two years and refreshes their knowledge of safeguarding at least annually.]
+- The designated person (and the person who deputises for them) understands Local safeguarding partnership safeguarding procedures, attends relevant safeguarding training at least every two years and refreshes their knowledge of safeguarding at least annually.

 - We ensure all staff are trained to understand our safeguarding policies and procedures and that parents are made aware of them too.